Updated October 2025:

 1. What is the Eisenhower Matrix in time management?

-It’s a 4-quadrant tool that helps you decide what to do first, what to schedule, what to delegate, and what to eliminate, based on urgency and importance.
+It’s a 4 box system for deciding what to do now, what to schedule, what to delegate, and what to eliminate.

 Both are used in Quadrant 4.
 “Delete” is more casual, often for emails or messages, while “Eliminate” is the classic Covey-style term for cutting out distractions altogether.